 Undergraduate Degree: Lindenwood University - Bachelors, Elementary Education

-Reading, Blues Hockey, Cardinals Baseball, Concerts, and Movies
+Reading, Blues Hockey, Cardinals Baseball, Concerts, Competitive Swimming, and Playing with my dog!

 Elementary School Math